TOAkinbode/INCUBATOR-HUB-CAPSTONE-PROJECT/README.md

 - Visualization; the pivot table is a very beautiful visualization tool in excel, this was used to present the summary of the result.
     Next in line is the Structured Query Language.

-##### SQL - (Structured Query Language), This model was used to write queries for all necessary reports needed, but befor writing the query, i imported the clean data from excel into my SQL work station.
+##### SQL - (Structured Query Language), This model was used to write queries for all necessary reports needed, but before writing the query, I imported the clean data from excel into my SQL work station.
 Here are the steps involved in importing the data.
 - convert the excel 'xlsl' file to 'csv'(comma delimited) file
 - open the SQL work station
 - create a new data base or use an existing one